SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 In the IPA, ⟮［.］⟯ or ⟮［$］⟯ expressedly indicate a ⟮syllable ＿juncture＿⟯.
 In the IPA, ⟮［‿］⟯ is used to imply ⟮a space⟯ ⟮without a syllable ＿juncture＿⟯.

-#### misc

-A <greek number>meter is a

-## phonemic suprasegmental features
+## distinctive suprasegmental features

-The main ⟮＿phonemic suprasegmental features/feature classes/feature categories＿⟯ are ⟮＿intonation＿⟯, ⟮＿tone＿⟯, ⟮＿stress＿⟯, ⟮＿tempo＿⟯.
+The main ⟮＿distinctive suprasegmental features/feature classes/feature categories＿⟯ are ⟮＿intonation＿⟯, ⟮＿tone＿⟯, ⟮＿stress＿⟯, ⟮＿tempo＿⟯.

 ### stress